KonradMamla/saucedemo/README.md

 - Verify appropriate error messages for missing or incorrect information.
 - Verify canceling a purchase and returning to the home page.

+## Manual Test Scenarios

+Manual test scenarios have been documented for the following test areas:

+- **Login Functionality:** Manual tests cover user login scenarios, including valid and invalid login attempts, error messages, and user interactions.
+- **Product Page:** Additional manual test scenarios are available for testing the product page, such as product display and filtering.

+For detailed descriptions of manual test scenarios, please refer to the test case documentation in the project repository.

 ## Project Structure

 - `/cypress`: Contains Cypress configuration files and test scripts.